-This is my first attendance at a World Union function in nearly 20 years.
+This is my first attendance at a World Union function in nearly 20 years, more often..

-The many prior claims on my time made it impossible to be with you more often..
+The many prior claims on my time made it impossible to be with you and I wanted to join you in recognizing his attainments.